dbankier/vscode-instant-markdown/README.md

 You can also change the `host` and `port` that the server runs on by changing their respective default settings.

+Finally you can increase the `debounce` value from `0` milliseconds to make the plugin less instant.

 ## License